IanU26/IanU26/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hi there - I'm Ian👋
 I am a recent UCLA graduate with a B.S. in physics.
 I am looking to enter the tech space as a software engineer.
-Here I practice writing code as I learn more and more about computer science.
+Here I practice writing code and post it as I learn more and more about computer science.
+I also have some repositories that include a bit of the work I did at UCLA in the areas of particle physics and coherent diffractive imaging.
+Feel free to reach out to me for anything related to my projects here!
+Ianulrich25@gmail.com
+Pronouns: He/Him
 ### Programming Experience
 ![Python](https://img.shields.io/badge/python-3776AB?style=for-the-badge&logo=Python&logoColor=Blue)
 ![R](https://img.shields.io/badge/R-276DC3?style=for-the-badge&logo=R&logoColor=Black)